 A dashing gentleman in a dashing Henry Herbert suit….

-A great looking waistcoat we have made, using a rare fishtail lining for Freddie Smith who, with Phil O’Farrell, is part of the band Freddie Smith & Phil O’Farrell.
+A great looking waistcoat we made, using a rare fishtail lining for Freddie Smith who, with Phil O’Farrell, is part of the band Freddie Smith & Phil O’Farrell.
 (We made Phil a great looking shirt too, which you can see under our shirts section).
-They play great Irish inspired tunes and you can listen to some of them on their MySpace account here.
+They play uplifting Irish inspired tunes and you can listen to some of their music on their MySpace account here.

 Wow – what a waistcoat!